- When you notice Snip and Sketch not copying to the clipboard, you've got a few ways of repairing the process.

 Follow these steps to fix issues with the Snipping Tool.

-How do I save Snipping Tool screenshots in clipboard?
+How do I save Snipping Tool screenshots in the clipboard?

 - Open the Snip and Sketch tool from the Desktop or Action Center.